calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 # CAN Network definition

-The CAN network to generate needs to be defined first using the "CAN Network Definition.ods" template.
+The CAN network to generate needs to be defined first using the "CAN Network Definition.ods" template (currently only ods format is supported).
 Different tabs within the template need to be filled-up in order to fully define the network.
 A file based on this template shall be created per each required network.
 These files defining the networks can be freely named.

 ## Network definitions